wurthless-elektroniks/RGH1.3/readme.md

 | Normal Ring of Light bootanim | Kernel/XeLL finishing boot | Things work                       |

 Remember that the CPU is in its most unstable state in the 100 ms following the glitch pulse.
-Most boot attempts will fail with a Red or Red/Orange blink, although most of the time a Red blink is all you'll see on a failed attempt.
+Most boot attempts will fail with a Red or Red/Red blink.

 These blink codes will help with tuning the glitch chip timings too.
 If the CPU isn't getting past CB_A, the timing is way off or the pulse width is too large.
 You want it so that CB_B consistently starts and runs HWINIT.

-Also there's error handling in which case you'll get an Orange Ring of Death.
-(It's orange to distinguish it from a normal RRoD.)
-Press SYNC and EJECT as usual to display the error code.

-Error codes are:
+Also there's error handling.
+If something goes wrong, the Ring of Light will rapidly blink red LEDs.
+The error codes are:
-- 2222: CPU did not make it to CB_A in time.
+- 2 LEDs: CPU did not make it to CB_A in time.
 CPU might be dying or you wired something wrong.
-- 3333: POST bits 6 and 7 were not low coming out of CPU reset.
+- 3 LEDs: POST bits 6 and 7 were not low coming out of CPU reset.
 Diodes are missing or wired incorrectly.
   Also check that you've disabled the tilt switch.

 ## Creating your updflash.bin